List of The Adventures of Tintin characters: Professor Alembick

-Arturo Benedetto Giovanni Giuseppe Pietro Archangelo Alfredo Cartoffoli da Milano is the expert Italian driver of a Lancia Aurelia GT in The Calculus Affair.
-He eagerly helps Tintin and Captain Haddock pursue Syldavian agents who kidnapped Professor Calculus in the adventure's car chase.
-While speeding through a built-up area in the French Haute Savoie on market day, he was stopped by a gendarme who wanted to record his name.
-The flabbergasted gendarme meekly let him off with "Don't do it again."
-When they finally stopped the Syldavian car and did not find Calculus inside, Cartoffoli accused Tintin and the Captain of making up their story to get a free ride before zooming away.
-As an Italian driver, he has great pride in Italian cars, which he claims are the best in the world.

 The Arumbayas

 The Arumbayas are an indigenous people living in the South American rainforest along the fictional river Coliflor.
 They first appear in The Broken Ear where, investigating the theft of an Arumbaya fetish with a broken ear, Tintin and Snowy venture into the San Theodoros jungle.
 The British explorer Ridgewell lives with them.
 Despite a reputation for ferocity, the Arumbayas prove to be relatively civil when Tintin encounters them.
 They casually explain that their bad reputation may be due to the actions of their neighbours, the Rumbabas, who behead anyone who passes their way.
 The Arumbayas also appear in Tintin and the Picaros.

 Mr. Baxter

-Mr. Baxter is the Director General of the Sprodj Atomic Research Centre, appearing in Destination Moon and Explorers on the Moon.
+Mr. Baxter is the director general of the Sprodj Atomic Research Centre, appearing in Destination Moon and Explorers on the Moon.
 He is humble, refusing to go to the Moon in Captain Haddock's place when it is offered to him, and he works well with Professor Calculus, whom he supports completely.
-He misses most of the excitement of the Moon journey, having to stay and man the Centre, but acquires some of it when the returning Moon rocket nearly lands on his car.
+He misses most of the excitement of the Moon journey, having to stay and man the centre, but acquires some of it when the returning Moon rocket nearly lands on his car.